 - Be at least 62 years’ old

-- Own a single-family home, qualified condominium, townhouse or 1 to 4 family property as your primary residence.
+- Own a single-family home, qualified condominium, townhouse or 1 to 4 family homes and mixed used property as your primary residence.

 How much money can I get?